Skip to main content Skip to main navigation Skip to search

 The program will provide a grant of up to $6.8 million to one grantee to incorporate voluntary greenhouse gas (GHG) emissions estimates and reporting ‘standards’ into GHG calculators and accounting tools.

-Eligibility to apply for this targeted competitive grant opportunity is limited to those invited to apply following assessment of EOIs at Stage 1.
+Further information on the Stage 2 grant opportunity was restricted to those invited to apply following assessment of EOIs at Stage 1.

 Expressions of interest (Stage 1)